zarathustra323/omeda/README.md

 - `packages/api-cache-ioredis`

 ### Omeda API Client
-- NodeJS API client for making requests to Omeda's REST API
+- A NodeJS API client for making requests to Omeda's REST API
 - `packages/api-client`

 ### GraphQL Client
 - A server-side Apollo GraphQL client factory for accessing the Omeda GraphQL service
 - `packages/graphql-client`

-### MongoDB
+### Omeda MongoDB
 - Provides repositories for reading and writing Omeda API data from and to MongoDB
 - `packages/mongodb`